 If you’re currently on a pension fund, you would transfer the lump sum into a pension preservation fund.
 Likewise, if you’re on a provident fund, you would transfer to a provident preservation fund.
 This transfer takes place absolutely tax-free.

-The reason why so many people opt for a preservation fund is simply because they like the option of accessing the capital at some point in the future prior to normal retirement age.
-Of course this withdrawal is subject to the same tax applicable when taking the full lump sum in cash at resignation.
+The reason why so many people opt for a preservation fund is simply that they like the option of accessing the capital at some point in the future prior to normal retirement age.
+Of course, this withdrawal is subject to the same tax applicable when taking the full lump sum in cash at resignation.

 A question which often comes up is whether a person can take a portion in cash and transfer the balance into a preservation fund?

 The answer is no.

 The full amount needs to be transferred into the preservation fund first.
 If you urgently need some of the capital in cash up front, then a retirement annuity is your answer.

 Also, bear in mind that only one withdrawal is allowed prior to retirement… So if withdrawal prior to retirement is your strategy, then think carefully before deciding on how much to withdraw.
 You’re only allowed one shot at it!

 At retirement, the rules applicable to pension or provident funds would apply.
 We’ll handle these rules in a later article.

 Furthermore, a preservation fund does not allow you to make further contributions towards retirement.
 Forget about paying R500 per month into your preservation fund!